AnurAfitahMI/JagaPokok/README.md

 I enjoy gardening and caring for indoor plants, but I often found myself forgetting when I last watered or fertilized them.
 As my collection grew, it became difficult to keep track of each plant's care schedule and monitor their growth over time.

 JagaPokok was created to solve that problem.
-My goal was to build a simple and practical mobile application that helps plant owners organize plant care, receive timely reminders, and document each plant's growth journey in one place.
+My goal was to build a simple and practical mobile application that helps plant owners organize plant care and manage care reminders in one place.

 ## Features